Skip top navigation

 About Us | Contact Us

 Web 2.0 brings with it increased interactivity - much of it through the use of Ajax (Asynchronous Javascript And Xml).
 Unfortunately, the arbitrary use of Ajax can damage the user experience rather than improve it.
 The course has been presented in a half-day version at many international conferences, most recently at CHI 2010 in Atlanta and UPA 2010 in Munich.
 This new one-day course was first presented at the Nielsen Norman Group Usability Week conference.
-It is the basis of an upcoming Morgan Kaufman title, User Experience for the Dynamic Web: Ajax Design and Usability.
+It is the basis of an upcoming Morgan Kaufman book of the same title.

 On this page: